Merrill Raises Payouts in Retirement Transition Plan, Tweaks “Inheritor” Payoffs

-So-called active senior consultants in the program, who must be on an integrated team for at least a year to participate, will receive payouts of 110% to 225% of the 12-month revenue they were producing at the time they enlist, with the range keyed to production levels from under $1 million to $7.5 million and higher.
-With additional length-of-service and fee-based account bonuses, the payout range rises to 160% to 275% of trailing-12-month revenue.
+Participating brokers who are designated as “active senior consultants” after agreeing to migrate their books must be on a team for at least a year to participate.
+Merrill will pay them 110% to 225% of the 12-month revenue they were producing at the time they enlist, with the top payout limited to those producing at least $7.5 million.
+With additional length-of-service and fee-based account bonuses, the payout range can rise to 160% to 275% of trailing-12-month revenue.

 Base payouts in the current CTP range from 105% to 150%, rising to a maximum of 155% to 200% with bonuses.

 Inheriting advisors will continue to be credited with just 50% of the revenue received from their new clients, for a maximum of eight years.
 But they can integrate the full amount into their production credits once Merrill recovers 80% of the money paid to the retiring broker.
 That means that Merrill, not the inheritor, is for the first time subsidizing part (20%) of the payment.

 The firm also is loosening strictures on the ability of $5-million-plus producers to sell some of their book to one or more team members before fully entering the program, which lasts five years for brokers with $2 million of production or below and extends to seven years for those over $2 million.